spicypapr1ka/spicypapr1ka/README.md

 ## Hi there 👋
 I'm Elisabeth.
 I'm a Cuban-American cybersecurity student, and junior data engineer in political outreach.
-I graduate in May 2025!
+I'm part of the UNG CyberHawks Blue Team and I graduate in May 2025!

+💬 News ...
+- My team and I at UNG finished 2nd in defense and 4th overall at the SECCDC qualifiers.
+We're headed to regionals!

 🔭 I’m currently working on ...
 - Studying for CompTIA Security+